 More recently (May 2016) the Parish Council has circulated a speed awareness questionnaire around the village, and is using this as a basis of a renewed formal request to North Yorkshire County Council and North Yorkshire Police for a reduction in the speed limit and further action to make it easier for pedestrians to cross the road.

 This is an ongoing area for the Parish Council, see our dedicated page: www.escrick.org/council/a19

 The Parish Council are aware of speeding concerns within the village.
 The Council has arranged for speed monitoring to be undertaken at least twice in recent years along Skipwith Road and Carr Lane.
 Results have found evidence of speeding problem on Skipwith Rd but did not find evidence of a significant problem along Carr Lane.
-Skipwith Road is now a designated site for the police camera van.
+Skipwith Road and the A19 are now designated sites for the police camera van.
 NYCC have put speed slowing measures into the village on Skipwith Rd, and have recently installed additional measures at the junction with Wheldrake Lane.

 Specific speeding concerns can be reported on the North Yorkshire Police website: http://www.northyorkshire.police.uk/reportspeeding

 For historic reasons street lights in some roads are maintained by NYCC and others by the Parish Council.
 (Dower Chase, Dower Park, Woodlands, Carrs Meadow and Escrick Park Gardens are all NYCC, with the remainder maintained by the Parish Council).

 The Parish Council, based upon external advice, is in the process of replacing all concrete lampposts with metal ones, and replacing all traditional 80w lamps with modern 20w LED lamps.
 This will reduce long term electricity and maintenance costs, and address safety concerns associated with concrete lamp posts.